The Shaggy Dog (1959 film): Development

 Walt Disney had previously bought the rights to Felix Salten's 1923 novel Bambi, a Life in the Woods and produced an adaptation of it in 1942 under his animation department.
 Prior to that film's release, Walt Disney bought the rights to five more Salten novels in May 1941, as well as options to have him adapt them.
 The novels were Bambi's Children, Perri, Renni, City Jungle, and The Hound of Florence.
 He did not want to make Bambi's Children but did not want anyone else to make it, but he intended to make the other films as cartoons.
 Salten was then living in Switzerland and was paid out of funds owing to Disney's then-distributor RKO Radio Pictures which had been "frozen" in that country; this would be credited against money RKO owed Disney for distributing his films.
 Salten died in Zurich in 1945.

 In June 1955, when Disney was making Lady and the Tramp, he said he still had no plans to film The Hound of Florence.
 However, ABC wanted Disney to make another TV series, and he pitched them The Shaggy Dog, "a story that treated the younger generation and its problems in a light manner.
 They turned me down flat.
-I was hopping mad when I went back to the studio, so I called in Bill Walsh and said 'Let's make a feature of it'".
-Star Tommy Kirk later claimed the film was meant to be a two-part television show and "only at the very last minute did they decide to splice them together and release them as a film".
+I was hopping mad when I went back to the studio, so I called in Bill Walsh and said 'Let's make a feature of it.'"
+Star Tommy Kirk later claimed the film was meant to be a two-part television show and "only at the very last minute did they decide to splice them together and release them as a film."

-In the late 1950s, the idea of an adult human turning into a beast was nothing new, but the idea of a teenager doing just that in a movie was considered avant-garde and even shocking in 1957 when American International Pictures released their horror film, I Was a Teenage Werewolf, one of the studio's biggest hits.
+In the late 1950s, the idea of an adult human turning into a beast was nothing new, but the idea of a teenager doing just that in a film was considered avant-garde and even shocking in 1957 when American International Pictures released their horror film, I Was a Teenage Werewolf, one of the studio's biggest hits.
 The Shaggy Dog betrays its successful forebear with Fred MacMurray's classic bit of dialogue: "That's ridiculous—my son is not a werewolf!
 He's nothing more than just a big, baggy, stupid-looking shaggy dog!"

 The director was Charles Barton, who also directed Spin and Marty for The Mickey Mouse Club.
 Veteran screenwriter Lillie Hayward also worked on the Spin and Marty serials, which featured several of the same young actors as The Shaggy Dog.
 Disney producer Bill Walsh mused that "The Shaggy Dog" was the direct inspiration for the TV show My Three Sons, and Walsh said "Same kids, same dog and Fred MacMurray!"